Manchester City obliged to win title after spending so much - Herrera

 The city rivals have identical records so far this season as they sit joint-top of the table with 13 points, 16 goals scored and two conceded from five games.

-And Herrera feels that City's transfer dealings make them favourites for the title, and as such, he believes the pressure is on them, rather than United.
+Herrera feels that City's transfer dealings make them favourites for the title and, as such, he believes the pressure is on them rather than United.

 "We won three titles last season [the Community Shield, League Cup and Europa League] and Man City didn't win anything," Herrera told reporters.